Inner Harbor in Baltimore, Maryland — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Animals • Environment.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Piedmont Plateau (here, next to this marker); Lightship Chesapeake (within shouting distance of this marker); The Great Baltimore Oyster Partnership (within shouting distance of this marker); Living Classrooms (within shouting distance of this marker); "Yuai" (within shouting distance of this marker); Historic Ships in Baltimore (within shouting distance of this marker); Baltimore Riot Trail (about 300 feet away, measured in a direct line); Together we remember the people of Maryland who perished on 9.11.2001 (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: Piedmont Plateau (here, next to this marker); Atlantic Coastal Plain (here, next to this marker); Historic Ships in Baltimore (a few steps from this marker); Lightship Chesapeake (within shouting distance of this marker); The Great Baltimore Oyster Partnership (within shouting distance of this marker); Living Classrooms (within shouting distance of this marker); "Yuai" (within shouting distance of this marker); The Reginald F. Lewis Museum (about 300 feet away, measured in a direct line).
 Touch for a list and map of all markers in Baltimore.